Uniform K-stability and asymptotics of energy functionals in K\"ahler geometry: Uniform K-stability and CM-stability

 for some choice of norms on the $V_i$'s. \end{defi}

 \begin{rmk} By the equivalence of norms on a finite dimensional vector space, the description of $f$ is independent of the choice of norms on the $V_i$.
-In particular, given a maximal compact subgroup $K$ of $G$, the norms may be assumed to be $K$-invariant, so that $f$ descends to a function on the Riemannian symmetric space $G/K$. \end{rmk} \begin{rmk} Taking appropriate tensor products, is is easy to see that every function $f$ on $G$ with log norm singularities may be written as
+In particular, given a maximal compact subgroup $K$ of $G$, the norms may be assumed to be $K$-invariant, so that $f$ descends to a function on the Riemannian symmetric space $G/K$. \end{rmk}